-When I first began using hand signals in the classroom, I was the ELA teacher in third grade.
+When I first began using classroom hand signals, I was the ELA teacher in third grade.
 To create consistency and alleviate confusion for the kiddos, all of the third grade teachers used the same ones.
-We had images posted on our boards to remind the kids (and us) of the different signals.
+We had classroom hand signals printable posters on the wall in each of our rooms to remind the kids (and mostly us) of each one.

 After the first couple of weeks, the kids were using these silent signals in all of the classes.
-And trust me, it made teaching so much simpler for all of us!
+And trust me, it made teaching and classroom management so much simpler for all of us!

 Hand Signals for Basic Needs

 I’ve always used two different sets of hand signals.
 I had the basic needs signals and the interactive signals.
 The basic needs signals were the ones my kiddos would hold up for me to see.
 We used these consistently in my classroom, and each specific one meant something different…